What happens after a domain name expires?

 When a domain expires through us, it becomes inactive immediately, a parking page is displayed, and all the services attached to it, such as a website and/or email cease to function.
 It is not possible to make any updates to the domain while it is expired.
 The domain will remain available for reactivation at your regular domain rate under your list of Expired Domains.
 To reactivate an expired domain, please see the article, "How to Renew Domains (including Bulk Renewal)".

-Currently, we offer a non-guaranteed 29-day grace period for renewal for many TLDs.
-Each registry has different rules for their grace periods.
+Currently, we offer a non-guaranteed 29-day grace period for renewal for gTLD's (This includes .com, .net, .org, .info, .biz, .mobi).
+Other TLD's may have different grace periods, or no grace period.
 There is no guaranteed grace period.
 Once a domain expires, we may dispose of it at any time according to the registration agreement.
-After the grace period elapses, the domain may go into a Redemption Grace Period (see "How to Recover Domains in Redemption Status").
+After the grace period elapses, the domain may go into an auction, or into the Redemption Grace Period (see "How to Recover Domains in Redemption Status").

 We highly recommend that you enable Auto Renew for your domains (see "Enable/Disable Auto Renew for Domains").
 Likewise, we suggest you keep track of your domain expiration dates and renew well in advance to avoid unintentional down time or loss of the name.
 You can sort your domains by expiration date, or run reports to help aid you with the management of your domain expiration dates (see "Transaction History and other Reports").
 Courtesy emails are sent out 45 days prior to expiration to warn you of the impending expiration.
 Once you renew the domain, all previous settings will be recovered and the domain will be active (see "Propagation Time for Registered and Reactivated Domains").